 Of the studies that have taken place I want to highlight the review of the evidence by Professor Timothy Noakes, a sports scientist and campaigner for low carb diets at the University of Cape Town.
 He found that high fat diets repeatedly performed as well or better than the low fat alternatives in terms of weight loss.
-For instance, in a year-long study of 148 obese men and women, one group’s diet was set at 55 per cent carbohydrates (150g), while those in the second group were restricted to less than 40g of carbs each day, but allowed to eat as much fat and protein as they liked.
+For instance, in a year-long study of 148 obese men and women, one group’s diet was set at 55 per cent carbohydrates (150g), while those in the second group were restricted to less than 40g of carbs each day, but allowed to eat as much fat and Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… as they liked.
 By the end of the trial, the second group had lost an average of 5.3kg and reduced their body fat by 1.3 per cent, while those in the first group had lost just 1.8kg, and their body fat had increased by 0.3 per cent.

 A second trial involving 34 overweight or obese diabetics reported very similar results.
 One group was put on a standard low fat, calorie-restricted diet, which provided 150g of carbohydrates per day.
 The others went on a high fat diet with no more than 50g of carbs per day – a sufficiently small intake to put them into ketosis.
 Both groups were taught about diet and learned psychological techniques to help them change their behaviour.
 After three months those in the low fat group had lost an average of 2.6kg, whereas those in the high fat group had lost 5.5kg.
 In addition, 44 per cent of the second group had been able to reduce their medication, compared with only 11 per cent in the first group.